PitchBlackRecoveryProject/android_device_realme_RMX1821-pbrp/README.md

-# Omni TWRP for Realme 3
+# TWRP Tree for Realme 3

 * Minimal device tree for building TWRP for ``rmx1833``